-- (iii) to a vulnerable child or young person; or - (iv) to a person enrolled in a special school; or - (v) to a person who ordinarily resides in the Restricted Area who is enrolled at the beginning of the restricted activity period to attend the school located in the Relevant Area, if: - (A) the person is in a year level that is permitted to return to a school located in the Relevant Area; and - (B) the school requires the person or a parent or guardian of the person to provide a statement before the person returns to school attesting that: - 1. in the period of 14 days prior to departure from the Restricted Area to return to the school the person has not displayed one or more 2019-nCoV Symptoms or been a close contact within the meaning of clause 6(1) of the Diagnosed Persons and Close Contacts Direction (No. 11); and - 2. within 3 days before departure from the Restricted Area to return to the school the person has received a test result stating that they have not been diagnosed with 2019-nCoV; and - 3. for the period of time from when the person took the test referred to in subclause (2)(a)(v)(B)1. until the person returned to the school, the person has self-quarantined as if the requirements of self-isolation and self-quarantine under clause 8 of the Diagnosed Persons and Close Contacts Direction (No. 11) applied to the person; and
+- (B) the school requires the person or a parent or guardian of the person to provide a statement before the person returns to school attesting that: - in the period of 14 days prior to departure from the 1.
+Restricted Area to return to the school, the person has not displayed one or more 2019-nCoV Symptoms or been a close contact as defined in the Diagnosed Persons and Close Contacts Directions (No. 12); and - 2. within 3 days before departure from the Restricted Area to return to the school, the person has received a test result stating that they have not been diagnosed with 2019-nCoV; and - 3. for the period of time from when the person took the test referred to in subclause (2)(a)(v)(B)(2) until the person returned to the school, the person has self-quarantined as if the requirements of self-isolation and self-quarantine under the Diagnosed Persons and Close Contacts Directions (No. 12) applied to the person; and